 You can opt to prepay your mortgage.
 That is, you can decide to make extra monthly payments, applying the amount to the principal balance.
 In New York State, there are limitations, but these apply to mortgage loans with higher than a 6% interest rate.
 While most lenders do not charge a prepayment penalty, you should ask your bank.

 On your 30 year mortgage, very little of your initial payments pay down principal.
 For your very first $2,795.74 payment, only $895.74 goes towards the principal, while more than double is interest payment.
 Gradually, there is less interest (since the principal balance is lower), but this is a slow process.
 For instance, an extra $3 goes towards your principal for your second monthly payment.
 After roughly 12 years, you pay more principal than interest.

 Prepaying allows you to lessen your interest burden while cutting down on the length of your loan.
 If you can manage to pay an extra $100 every month, your total interest is $377,722.91, or about $30,000 less than making your regular payment.
 You will also have paid off your mortgage about two years early.

 If you can scrape together $200 a month to apply to your principal balance, your total interest paid is $352,978.759, and you have shortened your loan term by about three and a half years.

-There is no reason you cannot make extra payments on a 15-year mortgage, although your payment is higher than a 30-year mortgage, so you have to examine your budget closer.
+There is no reason you cannot make extra payments on a 15-year mortgage, although your loan payment is higher than a 30-year mortgage, so you have to examine your budget closer.

 Prepaying your mortgage with extra monthly payments can create significant savings and give you the satisfaction of complete homeownership earlier.
 However, strictly from a financial perspective, there are other factors you should consider, such as the after-tax return you can receive the extra payment compared to the after-tax interest cost.